 The use of donated eggs from an anonymous or known donor.
 These eggs are harvested via an IVF cycle performed on the donor.
 The resultant eggs are inseminated with sperm and then form embryos that are transferred into the womb of the intended parent.

-Eggs that are taken from a fertile woman and implanted in another woman.
+Eggs are taken from a fertile woman and implanted in another woman.

 Donor embryo transfer: